Pressio/pressio/README.md

 It is a open-source project aimed at enabling leading-edge projection-based reduced order models (pROMs) for dynamical systems in science and engineering.

-Specifically, this repository contains the C++ library.

 # Userguide and documentation
+This repository is specific for the C++ library.
 You can find the full user-guide [here](https://pressio.github.io/pressio/html/index.html).

-The full project site can be found [here](https://pressio.github.io).
+The full Pressio project site can be found [here](https://pressio.github.io).

 <!-- * `pressio-tutorials`: C++ tutorials explaining how to use `pressio` and its functionalities; -->